iftikhar8/thesis/chapters/empirical/docs/empirical.md

 # Length

-Labridae
+## Depth

+For each of the seven fish families, depth was a significant predictor of length (@table_lengths).
 The length of the Labridae larvae at the surface and 25 m were not significantly different.
-At 75 m, the length of the Labridae larvae was more than double both the surface (p < 0.001) and 25 m (p < 0.001).
+The Labridae larvae at 75 m, it was predicted the larvae were twice as long compared to the surface (p < 0.001) and at 25 m (p < 0.001).

-Mullidae
 Similar to the Labridae, Mullidae larvae were longer at 75 m, compared to the surface (p < 0.001) and 25 m (p < 0.001), although this difference was three times with Mullidae larvae.

-Pomacentirdae
-Pomacntrides were not really that different .

-Scaridae
-Scarids were not found to be different

-Scopraenidae
-Longer at 75 m (compared to surface p < 0.001) and compared to 25 m (p < 0.001)

-Serranidae
-Serranids are also longer at 75 m, but also slightly longer at 25 m than the surface (p = 0.001)

-Synodontidae
-synodontid showed similar patterns with

-## Temperature

-For four of the families (Labridae, Scaridae, Scopraenidae, and Synodontidae) temperature was a significant positive predictor of
+The Pomacentridae larvae are predicted to be on average 0.58 mm longer at 25 m than the surface (p = 0.026).
+Scaridae larvae were predicted in the model to be longer in the surface than 25 m (p = 0.027), although post-hoc analysis found no difference between the least-squares means at each depth.
+Scorpaenidae larvae were significantly longer 75 m, on average 2.72 mm longer than the surface (p < 0.001) and 1.44 mm longer than the larvae at 25 m (p < 0.001).
+The surface and 25 m larvae were found to not significantly differ in size in the post-hoc analysis, even though the model did predict the length at depth 25 m to be longer than the surface larvae.
+Serranidae larvae were significantly different at each depth, only 0.36 mm larger at 25 m than the surface (p = 0.001), but 3.91 mm longer at 75 m than the surface (p < 0.001).
+Synodontidae larvae were predicted from the model to be longer at 75 m than the surface, however post-hoc analysis did not find any differences between the predicted means at each depth.

+Length Depth Patterns
+Larger in 75m = labridae, mullidae, scorpaneidae, serranidae Same = Poms, scarids, synodontids.

+Feature

+Positive
+Labridae (15%), Mullidae ()

+Negative

+## Environmental variables - length

+Temp
+Labridae +
+Mullid - ( p < 0.001)
+Pomacentrid - ( p < 0.001)

+Chloro
+Labridae - (p < 0.001)

+DO
+Pomacentrid +

+Salt
+Pomacentrid -

 Positive: Labridae, Scar, Scorp, Syndo.
 Negative: Pom